ZlatinZlatinov/ZlatinZlatinov/README.md

 - 👋 Hi, I’m @ZlatinZlatinov
 - 👀 I’m interested in programming on JS and making simple projects
 - 🌱 I’m currently learning JS Fundamentals at SoftUni
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me You can rach me on my e-mail: zlatin44@gmail.com
+- 📫 How to reach me You can rach me via my e-mail addres: zlatin44@gmail.com

 <!---
 ZlatinZlatinov/ZlatinZlatinov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.